 When Cricut released their Cricut Joy, I couldn’t wait to get my hands on it.
 What I was especially hoping to use was their smart vinyl.
 There have been projects that I’ve wanted to create, but not having the correct length of vinyl or needing to cut and attach using my Cricut Explore was a pain.

-One thing I love about Cricut is that anyone can become a crafter because it’s just so user friendly.
-I love decorating my home, adding little accents throughout, and Cricut has made it easy for me to do so.
-Every season I would change out my decor, including my outdoor mats, but this year I decided that instead of buying one, I’ll just make one.
+One thing I love about Cricut is that anyone can become a crafter because it’s just so user-friendly.
+I love decorating my home, adding little accents throughout, like my canvas art, and Cricut has made it easy for me to do so.
+Every season I would change out my decor, including my outdoor mats, but this year I decided that instead of buying one, I’d just make one.
 They couldn’t be that difficult, right?

 My original idea was to personalize a mat welcoming guests to our home and including stick figures of ourselves.
 So a simple “Welcome to Our Family,” but my son decided that a Hello/Goodbye mat would be easier.
 He had seen one at his sisters’ apartment and loved it, so we decided to recreate it instead.